 WITS is committed to retaining data and records to preserve history, meet legal standards, ensure privacy, and optimize storage efficiency.
 Pell grant records are retained for 7 years in accordance with federal regulations.
-Student information including grades and transcripts are kept indefinitely.

 All other student records are held for a minimum of 3 years.
 Student records are digitized and stored and backed up on a secure server.
 Student information including grades, transcripts, registration, faculty-student communication, and financial data are stored in a password-protected Student Information System (SIS) and/or in the Institution's Sharepoint.
 This approach enhances data security, supports compliance, and facilitates efficient access to information.